DannyHeeley/Algorithm-Visualiser/README.md

 - Users can experiment freely or explore various starting patterns

 ## 🛠️ Technologies Used
-Frontend: React.js (UI framework for dynamic and interactive visualisation)
+- Frontend: React.js (UI framework for dynamic and interactive visualisation)
-Backend: Node.js and Express (to serve the application and manage data) Algorithm Logic: JavaScript-based implementations
+- Algorithm Logic: JavaScript-based implementations
-Styling: CSS/SCSS for modern and responsive design
+- Styling: CSS and MUI components for modern and responsive design

 ## 🚀 Getting Started